AgnikaRouth/EmployeeDB/README.md

 ## To Run :

 1. npm i
-2. navigate to NodeJs folder and run in cmd line : nodemon index.js (localhost:3000/employees)
+2. navigate to NodeJs folder and run in cmd line : nodemon index.js / npm start (localhost:3000/employees)
 3. in another cmd terminal, navigate to AngularApp and run this : ng s (localhost:4200/employee)